 At a glance

-The first Miss Philippines Great Britain winner will be crowned at the National Hotel in London on Saturday, Nov.
+The inaugural Miss Philippines Great Britain will be held at the National Hotel in London on Saturday, Nov.
 16, at 6 p.m.

 According to pageant organizer and jeweler Jay Alexander Tseng, owner of Alrodia, a fine bespoke jewelry business, two winners will be chosen at the inaugural Miss Philippines Great Britain.